 The HND Aeronautical Engineering programme is ideal for students wishing to work within the aviation industry.
 Students firstly study the HNC Aeronautical Engineering and then have the option to progress to the HND.

-Designed to help you build technical knowledge and skills, our course focuses on the underlying principles of aeronautical engineering.
-You will develop the skills to recognise and alleviate risk, create a safe and efficient operating environment, and assess vital information.
-With a focus on your future, you will also build transferable skills and learn about the decision-making methods used by industry.
+Designed to help students build technical knowledge and skills, our course focuses on the underlying principles of aeronautical engineering.
+Students can develop the skills to recognise and alleviate risk, create a safe and efficient operating environment, and assess vital information.
+With a focus on the future, students can also build transferable skills and learn about the decision-making methods used by industry.

 Our aeronautical engineering students will be based in our aviation and engineering classrooms, workshops and emulation zone that keep teaching and learning apace with cutting-edge innovation and discovery including the use of virtual reality technologies and a flight simulator.